3 min read

-IEP meetings can be information overload, even when you are prepared.
-You are bombarded by teacher reports, evaluation summaries and suggestions for your child’s academic future.
+Individualized Education Program or IEP meetings can result in information overload, even when you are prepared.
+You are bombarded by teacher reports, evaluation summaries, and suggestions for your child’s academic future.
 IT IS A LOT!

 Get more information on how individualized educational plan (IEP) works for preschool kids.